alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-08-23-rule-on-playing-poker.md

 locale: en
 category: [fatwas]
 note: false
-excerpt: "Card playing has an evil effect on society.
+summary: "Card playing has an evil effect on society.
 It deters people from praying in the mosque; it causes enmity and ill will."
 muftis:
   shaykh:
     - name: Permanent Committee